 - when there are matters of a serious moral nature which require the attention of Eldership within the Church.

 Some personal information is sensitive.
 Health information is sensitive information.
-We will only collect sensitive information with the consent of the individual, for the purposes required by the activities of the Church in provision of health services (including discipleship counselling), or for other purposes allowed or required by the Act.
+We will only collect sensitive information with the consent of the individual, for the purposes required by the activities of the Church in provision of health services (including biblical soul care), or for other purposes allowed or required by the Act.

 Any sensitive information that the Church collects in the course of its activities is covered by an exemption set out in National Privacy Principle No. 10 (NPP10).
 This exemption permits the Church to collect information regarding such things as the religious affiliations of Partners, Attendees and Clients (as this is naturally an important part of membership of the Church) without first receiving your consent to the collection.